rolandixor/anole/README.md

 # Anole
 A pure CSS framework for creating websites that adapt to their environment, much like the [Anole lizards](https://en.wikipedia.org/wiki/Dactyloidae) have done throughout their range.
 Designed originally as an personal experiment, meant to see what was possible using CSS alone, Anole has since evolved into a robust framework of its own.

-It utilizes the power of features of CSS3, such as Flexbox and CSS Custom Properties (variables).
+Anole utilizes the powerful features of CSS3, such as Flexbox and CSS Custom Properties (variables).
 Primarily class-driven, Anole is not pushy, and will not attempt to style anything unless asked.

 # Real World Examples: